domsq/the-gamers-forum/README.md

 ### Services

-- [Mycolor.space](https://mycolor.space/) - Used for working out colour palette
+- [Mycolor.space](https://mycolor.space/) - Used for deciding on colour palette
 - [favicon.io](https://favicon.io/favicon-generator/) - Used to generate favicon

 ## Testing